deislabs/bindle/docs/signing-spec.md

 - `label`: A human-readable label that hints what this key is for
 - `roles`: A list of roles that the user has granted to the key
 - `key`: The base64-encoded public key for this label
-- `label_signature`: A signature block for the label, to assert that the label is the same one that was intended by the key creator (optional, may be removed)
+- `labelSignature`: A signature block for the label, to assert that the label is the same one that was intended by the key creator (optional, may be removed)

 ## Reading Signatures as Provenance